jinantonic/RW-Lab-2/problem-1/README.md

 </br></br>
 ![Sketch](/images/p4.png)
 Displaying the div error message when the user enters something else than a space or characters for Name.
+Name input field can take 20 characters in length or less.

 </br></br>
 ![Sketch](/images/p5.png)
 Displaying the div error message when the user enters something else than only numbers for Mobile.
+Mobile input field can take 10 characters.

 </br></br>
 ![Sketch](/images/p6.png)
 Displaying the div error message when the user enters the Email in an incorrect form.
+Email input field can take 39 characters.